gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-slice.md

 > Support for the Gatsby Slice API was added in `gatsby@5.0.0`.

-Gatsby includes a `<Slice>` method and a `createSlice` action in `gatsby-node` to help speed up common updates across your site.
+Gatsby includes a `<Slice>` React component and a `createSlice` action in `gatsby-node` to help speed up common updates across your site.
 By pulling out common components into separate HTML files, common components can be built separately and "stitched" together with existing pages.

 ## `createSlice` action